A Turbulent Framework for Star Formation in High-Redshift Galaxies: Validating the Turbulent Framework in Simulations

 at all radii and the majority of $E_\mathrm{kin}$ is in the form of turbulent energy

 associated with velocity dispersions.
-The right panel shows that the rotational energy $E_{\phi}$ does not dominate at any radius.
-Also, while there is a rough equipartition of $E_{R}$, $E_{\phi}$, and $E_{z}$ in the inner halo, at large halo radii $E_{R}$ ($E_{\phi}$) becomes increasingly significant (insignificant), likely as a result of inflows/outflows.
-Similar partitioning of the gas energy is seen for the simulated ISM/inner CGM of Milky-Way progenitors in their early, bursty stage of formation at lower redshifts \citep{Stern2021,Gurvich2023}.
+The right panel shows the decomposition of kinetic energy in spherical polar coordinates, with the polar axis defined to align with the total angular momentum of gas within $0.2\,R_\mathrm{vir}$.
+We note that the rotational energy does not dominate at any radius.
+Meanwhile, while there appears to be a rough equipartition of $E_{R}$, $E_{\theta}$, and $E_{\phi}$ in the inner halo, at large halo radii $E_{R}$ becomes increasingly significant as a result of inflows/outflows, consistent with the picture where the turbulence is driven by feedback and accretion \citep{Goldner2025}.
+A similar partitioning of the gas energy is seen for the simulated ISM/inner CGM of Milky-Way progenitors in their early, bursty stage of formation at lower redshifts \citep{Stern2021,Gurvich2023}.

 A fundamental hypothesis in Section~\ref{sec:model-turbulence} to be validated against simulations is that the PDF of the gas density contrast $y$ can be well approximated as one singly-peaked, log-normal-like distribution (or some modified version of it, e.g., with a power-law tail at high densities).
 In what follows, we focus on the characterization of this density contrast PDF in different radial bins of our simulated galaxies.
 For the analysis of each radial bin, we combine the particle information from 16 snapshots of the simulated galaxy (saved every $\sim15\,$Myr) between $z=5$ and 6 to derive the statistics of interest in a way that is less susceptible to temporal variations caused by the stochasticity of e.g., stellar feedback and gas inflows\footnote{As shown in Figure~\ref{fig:S_comp}, three additional simulations are analyzed at higher redshift ($8<z<9$) using the same method.}.
+Unless otherwise color-coded by redshift (e.g., in Figure~\ref{fig:gas_profiles}), we consider the redshift-averaged $\langle \rho \rangle$ for the PDF analysis.
 We note that while the total averaging time interval (250\,Myr) is a few times the halo dynamical timescale $t_\mathrm{dyn}\sim0.1/H(z)$ at these redshifts, the time variability and halo-to-halo variations are not expected to completely averaged out and may therefore contribute in part to the discrepancy with our simple analytic model.

 Figure~\ref{fig:pdfs_phases} shows the normalized PDFs of $y$ evaluated for cold ($T_\mathrm{gas}<10^3\,$K), warm ($10^3<T_\mathrm{gas}<10^5\,$K), and hot ($T_\mathrm{gas}>10^5\,$K) gas at inner ($0<R/R_\mathrm{vir}<0.1$) and outer halo radii ($0.5<R/R_\mathrm{vir}<0.6$).
 From how the total PDF is composed of individual PDFs of gas in different temperature ranges, it is evident that the total $y$ distribution can be described by a singly-peaked PDF despite its multiple components corresponding to different gas phases.
 Here, the turbulent gas is not segregated into discrete phases that lead to a multi-modal distribution with well separated peaks.
 This is likely as a result of the dominance of kinetic pressure $P_\mathrm{turb}$ over thermal pressure $P_\mathrm{th} = n k_\mathrm{B} T_\mathrm{gas}$ due to the short cooling times of the hot gas (Figure~\ref{fig:comp_energetics}), which implies that ram pressure dominates over thermal pressure in setting the density distribution \citep{Kakoly2025}.
 From Figure~\ref{fig:pdfs_phases}, the warm gas contributes the most to the total PDF and largely sets its peak location, whereas the cold (hot) gas with on average higher (lower) density contrast effectively broadens the total PDF.